Using the Time Tool

 2. Select the Insert Default () method.

-3. Click Insert... .
+3. Click Insert....

 5. Select Rename in the shortcut menu.

-6. Rename Target1 () to DistressLocation.
+6. Rename Target1 () DistressLocation.

-Setting the distress call location
+Setting the geographic location of the distress call

 The distress location is in the Atlantic Ocean east of New England.

-1. Open DistressLocation's () properties ().
+1. Open DistressLocation's () Properties ().

 2. Select the Basic - Position page when the Properties Browser opens.